surfinzap/typopo/README.md

 # Typopo

-Typopo is a JavaScript library that saves your time by auto-correcting frequent typographic errors in English, Slovak, Czech, Rusyn and German language.
+Typopo is a JavaScript library that saves your time by auto-correcting frequent typographic errors in English, German, Slovak, Czech, and Rusyn.
 Make a proofreading quicker by auto-correcting the common typos first.

 ## Features
 Fixes punctuation: